-1. Understanding What is a RPI Index-Linked Rent Review Clause
+1. Understanding What is an RPI Index-Linked Rent Review Clause

-In short, they are a way or tracking the rent to general increases in costs and prices in the wider economy.
+In short, they are a way of tracking the rent to general increases in costs and prices on the broader economy.

 This is on the assumption that rent should be like any other business or property cost – if there's say a 3% increase in overall prices, then the same will be assumed to the rent, even though the particular property or location may be more or less valuable now.

 This also assumed a compounded effect on rent reviews.
-Without getting too bogged down with the mathematics of this, it means that the 3% increase say next year is based upon an initial say 2.5% on this year.
+Without getting too bogged down with the mathematics of this, the 3% increase, say next year, is based upon an initial say 2.5% on this year.
 Hence, future percentage increases are added-on and compounded to previous years.

-You often see these in commercial leases where greater certainty is needed, for example, with retail property and ground rent calculations for residential long leases.
+You often see these in commercial leases where greater certainty is needed, such as retail property and ground rent calculations for long residential leases.

-In terms of what metric you use to base this rent review increase, it’s usually the Retail Price Index (RPI), although it can be on variations such as the CPI (Consumer Price Index) or some other more bespoke form of index.
+Regarding what metric you use to base this rent review increase, it's usually the Retail Price Index (RPI).
+However, it can be on variations such as the CPI (Consumer Price Index) or some other more bespoke form of an index.